 The best way to determine whether you have made a reasonable number of attempts to have your vehicle repaired is to contact The Barry Law Firm today for a FAST and FREE consultation.
 One of our Intake Specialists will review information about your vehicle and its warranty and discuss in depth the details of your specific case at no charge to you.

-What Are You Entitled to Under the Lemon Law in California?
+What Are You Entitled to Under the Lemon Law?

 - Cars, pickup trucks, vans, and SUVs.